Written by Rabbi Benjamin H. Spratt

 • Project Kesher Donate to support Ukranian Women

-• Ruth’s Refuge provides furniture and home essentials to refugees rebuilding their lives in New York City and are now helping with the arrival of Ukrainian refugees.
+• Ruth’s Refuge provides furniture and home essentials to Ukrainian refugees rebuilding their lives in NYC.

 • Read the World Union for Progressive Judaism’s denouncing of Russia’s invasion here.

-• American Jewish Committee Resources & Action Steps
+• American Jewish Joint Distribution Committee (JDC) Resources & Action Steps

 Families with Young Children